michaelbrave/Homemade-CS-Degree/Notes/Time&SpaceComplexity.md

         for(i =1; i<=n; i++) = n
         doulbe for and addition = n(squared)
     can figure out the equation for how complex it is

+main question: How much time does it take to run this function? or better how does the runtime of this function grow as the size of the input grows?

+big o notation?

+basically how much does it have to scale (in time and size) based on how much you give it (as input) O is worste case (genearlly)